 Cheapest Health Insurance in Ireland

-you get inpatient cover as a private Patient in a multi-occupancy room (which may include semi-private) room in a public hospital and day case.
+For this, you get inpatient cover as a private Patient in a multi-occupancy room (which may include semi-private) room in a public hospital and day case.
+It also includes some limited payments towards GP fees and out patient fees.

 The HIA comparison tool shows just how complicated the health insurance market is in Ireland.
 There is a massive amount of different types of coverage available – no two insurance plans are exactly the same – so making an accurate price comparison is very difficult.